uauramenezes/quotes-app/README.md

 * Docker

 ## About
-With this simple project, I wanted to practice the use of Docker in development.
-For that, I made a simple API with just the basics of CRUD operations.
+With this simple project, I wanted to practice the use of Docker in development with Node.js and a local MongoDb database.
+For that, I made a simple App with just the basics of CRUD operations.

 ## Setup
 To use this app you must have docker and docker-composer installed.